Israel Adesanya is one of the best MMA fighters in the UFC, dominating at the middleweight level to the tune of an almost undefeated record.

 RELATED: Who is Conor McGregor's Future Wife?

-Israel Adesanya, who was born in Lagos, Nigeria and grew up in New Zealand, started out as a kickboxer, going 75-5 in his professional career with 48 knockouts, before transitioning to the UFC as a mixed martial arts fighter.
+Israel Adesanya was born to his mother Taiwo in Lagos, Nigeria and grew up in Ghana and New Zealand, where he attended the Rotorua Boys' High School.
+Izzy started out as a kickboxer, after being inspired by the Muy Thai movie, "Ong-Bak."
+Since then, Izzy has gone 75-5 in his professional career with 48 knockouts, before transitioning to the UFC as a mixed martial arts fighter.

 He then started training in MMA at City Kickboxing in Auckland, New Zealand, alongside trainer Eugene Bareman.